drceph/petroleumgenerator/README.md

 A [buildcraft](http://www.mod-buildcraft.com)  <> [IC2](http://www.industrial-craft.net) crossover mod.
 Tasty on its own; Delicious served with a main course of [Forestry](http://forestry.sengir.net/wiki/).

 This mod adds a Petroleum Generator to the game.
 This generator will produce EU directly from Buildcraft Fuel/Oil, which can be either pumped in as a buildcraft liquid pipes, or manually deposited using containers.
 Want to burn some Biofuel in this?
-Touch.
+Tough.
 DrCeph Industries doesn't believe in the green revolution.
 It is just a fad that will pass, like hypercolor and scrunchies.

 Why another BC/IC conversion mod?
 ---------------------------------